abrar-nazib/notes/tools/Metasploit/README.md

 - `ps` lists all the processes running
 - `migrate` tries to migrate to another process
+  - `migrate process_id` to migrate to certain process
+  - `migrate -N process_name` to migrate to a certain process.
 - `getuid` gets the uid of the current user privilage we have
 - `sysinfo` gets more information about the system. eg: OS, version, etc
 - `getprivs` gets the privilages of the current user